HasanEmektar/laravel-vue/README.md

-# laravel-vue
+# Laravel Vue
-A basic relational company and product management system for user wich powered by vue.js
+A basic relational company and product management system which powered by vue.js and secured api with Laravel/passport for user

 # Install and configure